Severson-Group/AMDC-Firmware/ip_repo/amdc_eddy_current_sensor_1.0/README.md

 This `shift_index` value is its own register, and is configured by writing to the register via the C code driver function `eddy_current_sensor_set_timing()` found in [sdk/app_cpu1/common/drv/eddy_current_sensor.c](https://github.com/Severson-Group/AMDC-Firmware/blob/v1.0.x/sdk/app_cpu1/common/drv/eddy_current_sensor.c).
 The driver calculates the required value of `shift_index` using the user-specified SCLK frequency and one-way Kaman Adapter Board propogation delay.

 The one-way propogation delay can be measured on the scope by looking at the delay between the two SCLK test points (pink and blue in the image below).
 The cursor in the image below shows this delay between the falling edge of SCLK on the FPGA side (pink) and the corresponding delayed falling edge on the Kaman side (blue).
-Yellow is the CNV line to the ADC in the Kaman device, and green is the X MISO line on the FPGA side, which is significantly delayed from the pink SCLK (also on the FPGA side)
+Yellow is the CNV line to the ADC in the Kaman device, and green is the X MISO line on the FPGA side, which is significantly delayed from the pink SCLK (also on the FPGA side) in this example.

 ![Scope delay and REV C Kaman Adapter Board](scope_delay.png)